NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

             // call releaseBlock()
         }

+        //highlight-start
+        // (the following part is only relevant once indexing has been implemented)
         // if index exists for the attribute (rootBlock != -1), call bplus destroy if (rootBlock != -1) {
             // delete the bplus tree rooted at rootBlock using BPlusTree::bPlusDestroy() }
+        //highlight-end
     }

     /*** Delete the entry corresponding to the relation from relation catalog ***/